RubyaAfrin/A-Benchmark-of-Log-Parsing-Techniques/README.md

 # A Benchmark Study of Log Parsing Techniques

 ## Basic Info
-This repo contains the reproduced results of [Logparser Benchmark](https://github.com/logpai/logparser) with additional accuracy metrics.
+This repo contains the reproduced results of [Logparser Benchmark](https://github.com/logpai/logparser) with evaluation on industrial dataset and additional accuracy metrics.

 ## Requirements
 Please follow the [installation steps](https://logparser.readthedocs.io/en/latest/installation/dependency.html) and [demo](https://logparser.readthedocs.io/en/latest/demo.html) in the docs to get started.